MostafaAtef96/the_complete_app_by_appbrewery/README.md

 ### Notes
 * App Icon was downloaded from pngtree.com
 * Demo Gif was downloaded from the course resources.
-* To use the app you must set up a project on [Firebase](https://console.firebase.google.com/) and provide an API key in the config.dart file.
+* To use the app you must set up a project on [Firebase](https://console.firebase.google.com/).

 ## Packages
 * [RFlutter Alert](https://pub.dev/packages/rflutter_alert) v1.1.0